 These have opened up demand for career opportunities such as transcribers and translators in the Hospitality & Tourism sectors.

-After learning Arabic, You can work as an Arabic language teacher or faculty.
+After learning Arabic, you can work as an Arabic language teacher or faculty.

-You can also explore possibilities as a transcriptor, translator, interpreter, editor, proofreader, researcher, content writer.
+You can also explore possibilities as a transcriptor, translator, interpreter, editor, proofreader, researcher, or content writer.
 You can work either as a freelance linguist or for any organization.

 If you have plans to visit an Arabic-speaking country such as Saudi Arabia, Egypt, or Morocco, consider taking accelerated Arabic courses before you go.